 - A stunning Columbia Red Label pressing with a Shootout Winning Triple Plus (A+++) side one mated to an excellent Double Plus (A++) side two – fairly quiet vinyl too

-- Dramatically richer, fuller and more Tubey Magical than most other copies, with breathy vocals and rosiny, fairly smooth strings
+- Dramatically richer, fuller and more Tubey Magical than all of the other copies we played, with breathy vocals and rosiny, fairly smooth strings

-- 4 1/2 stars on Allmusic: “Lady Day herself said that this session was her personal favorite.”
+- 4 1/2 stars: “Lady Day herself said that this session was her personal favorite.”

 The monos, as you might expect, balance the three elements well enough, but the problem with mono is that the vocals and instruments are jammed together in the center of the soundfield, layered atop one another.
 Real clarity, the kind that live music has in abundance, is difficult if not impossible under the circumstances.
 Only the stereo pressings provide the space that each of the elements need in order to be heard.

 Naturally, the vocals have to be the main focus on a Billie Holiday record.
 They should be rich and tubey, yet clear, breathy and transparent.
 To qualify as a Hot Stamper, the pressings we offer must be highly resolving.
 You will hear everything, surrounded by the natural space of the legendary Columbia 30th Street Studio in which the recording was made.

 This vintage Columbia stereo pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.